A dental bridge can replace a tooth or several teeth. The fake teeth in dental bridges look and function like real teeth.

 - an accident or injury damages a tooth beyond repair

-- decay or infection is so deep within a tooth that neither a filling nor a root canal are sufficient
+- decay or infection is so deep within a tooth that neither a filling nor a root canal is sufficient

 Types of Dental Bridges